rpm-software-management/dnf/doc/conf_ref.rst

     Exclude packages of this repository, specified by a name or a glob and separated by a comma, from all operations.
     Can be disabled using ``--disableexcludes`` command line switch.

+``gpgcheck``
+    boolean

+    Whether to perform GPG signature check on packages found in this repository.
+The default is False.

 .. _include-label: